Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/local-demo-with-docker.md

 ### 🛠️ Detailed logs for garbled circuit generation and metadata preparation

-The following logs represent the backend activity triggered by a mobile app requesting a new secure visual validation.
+The following logs represent the backend activity triggered by a mobile app requesting a new secure visual validation i.e `VCA token` generation.
 This includes:

 - Garbled circuit rendering for the transaction or sensitive action display.
 - Selection of digits and randomized pinpad.